BerlinVagrant/vagrant-dns/README.md

 for more information.

 You can now reach the server under the given domain.
+In fact the default pattern matches not just `machine.test`, but all prefixes of that domain, such as `server1.machine.test` etc.

 ```bash
 $ vagrant dns --stop